 Tenby is an historic walled town with lots of character, a bustling tourist scene during holiday season and plenty of pubs, cafes and restaurants.
 With a picturesque harbour, old town charm and some immaculate beaches it’s definitely worth spending some time to explore and enjoy everything the old town has to offer, which we have done on a few occasions.

 The coast path route heads down to a walkway along North beach to the historic and interesting harbour.
-On the road above the harbour are a number of sailing trip vendors and on a fine day it’s always worth looking at availability of trips and it’s here we buy tickets for a sailing to Caldey Island from Castle beach.
+On the road above the harbour are a number of sailing trip vendors and on a fine day it’s always worth looking at availability of trips and it’s here we bought our tickets for a sailing to Caldey Island from Castle beach.
 The coast path route continues around past the lifeboat station and to the prominent headland of Castle Hill which provides fine views overlooking St. Catherine’s Island with its old napoleonic era defensive fort and across to Caldey Island.
 From here follow the path and ramp down to the family favourite Castle beach where there’s a pontoon for the sailings to Caldey Island.

 Caldey island is not part of the official coast path but is definitely worth a visit on a fine day to visit the island for a few hours.
 The photo below shows the view from the jetty at Priory Bay on Caldey island looking back to South beach Tenby and Giltar Point.